pypose/slambook-snippets/README.md

-# slambook
+# SLAM Handbook Gist

-PyPose examples in the SLAM Handbook
+This repo provides PyPose examples in the SLAM Handbook.